skullface/awesome-acnh/README.md

 ### General gameplay, quirks, and delights
 * If you need to craft something on your island but you’re far from one of your own benches, try popping into one of your villager’s houses to see if their DIY Craft bench is out, or use the one by Tom Nook inside Resident Services!
-* Weather changes only occur on the hour.
 * If you are physically sharing your Nintendo Switch, the first account to play the game owns the island and dictates initial progress.

 #### Flora